Oshkosh M-ATV: Design

 The M-ATV combines a Plasan designed armored hull developed for the Northrop Grumman/Oshkosh JLTV Technology Development (TD) phase proposal with some elements of the Medium Tactical Vehicle Replacement (MTVR) chassis and Oshkosh's TAK-4 suspension system.
 TAK-4 suspension is coil sprung and fully independent, and offers 16 inches of wheel travel.

 For survivability, and in addition to the V-shaped hull which is optimized for IED protection, other aids include the ability to take a 7.62 mm round to the engine oil/coolant/hydraulic system and continue to drive for at least one kilometer.
 The engine compartment is also protected with the Stat-X engine fire suppression system.
 A central tire inflation system (CTIS) and run-flat inserts allow the M-ATV to travel at least 30 miles at 30 mph even if two tires lose pressure.
 The M-ATV also features a traction control system and anti-lock brakes.

-Armament is roof-mounted and can be either manually or remotely operated.
+Armament is roof-mounted and can be either manually with gun shield or remotely operated.
 Manual options include a M240 machine gun, a Mk 19 grenade launcher, an M2 Browning machine gun, a MILAN anti-tank guided missile, or a BGM-71 TOW anti-tank guided missile launcher.
 Remote option is usually the CROWS (Common Remotely Operated Weapon Station), however as previously mentioned, Oshkosh has also fitted for demonstration purposes the R400S-Mk2, a 3-axis stabilized remote weapon station when has the M230LF chain autocannon mounted on.

 Other M-ATV features include a HVAC system and power outlets for charging portable electronic devices.
 The M-ATV is also unique among MRAP-type designs in that it uses suicide-type rear doors.